NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 ### OASIS API Redundancy (Can Store Copies Of Your Data On Any Decentralised Network/Platform You Choose)

 The OASIS API has built in redundancy in that you can choose to store copies of your data on any decentralised network/platform.
-When calling the OASIS API you can speceify which network/platform you wish to use (the ones avaliable will be dependent on whether a Provider has yet been implemented for it, so far only Holochain is supported.)
+When calling the OASIS API you can specify which network/platform you wish to use (the ones available will be dependent on whether a Provider has yet been implemented for it, so far only Holochain is supported.)
 The default provider will be Holochain since the long term goal of the OASIS API is to get people to slowly migrate across to Holochain.

 ### The OASIS API Enables You To Earn Karma Anywhere

-Our World will automatcially support all of the platforms/networks/protocols listed above so your profile/avatar/karma will be avaialble to any apps that use their platforms/networks/protocols.
+Our World will automatically support all of the platforms/networks/protocols listed above so your profile/avatar/karma will be available to any apps that use their platforms/networks/protocols.
 This will also make it easier to earn karma in a wider range of apps by supporting as many platforms/networks/protocols as possible.

 ### User Has FULL Control Of Their Data

 Any other OAPP (that uses the OASIS API) can also choose to share your profile/avatar/karma with any of the supported platforms/networks/protocols.
-The user will have fully access and control of where their data can be stored/shared along with grandular permissions such as which apps/sites/users/groups/roles/networks/platforms can see what.
+The user will have fully access and control of where their data can be stored/shared along with granular permissions such as which apps/sites/users/groups/roles/networks/platforms can see what.

 **More to come soon...**